rus0000/jsinheritance/README.md

 ```
 ![alt Function in Javascript](./images/foo.png "Function in Javascript")

-What we can see here:
+What we can see:
-* function declaration creates two objects: `foo` itself and `foo.prototype`, even if `foo` does not going to be used as constructor function
+* function declaration creates two objects: `foo` itself and `foo.prototype`, even if `foo` does not going to be used as a constructor
-* `foo` inherits from `Function.prototype`
+* `foo` inherits directly from `Function.prototype`
 * `foo.prototype` inherits from `Object.prototype`
-* this inheritance valid for any, even anonymous function
+* this inheritance valid for any, even anonymous or arrow function.

 What we don't see is that `foo` itself has internal `[[Code]]` property, which cannot be accessed but is used when we invoke it with `foo()`.